ralphkb/sentinel-tickets/README.md

 - Option to edit the activity of the bot.
 - Multiple Commands: Efficiently manage tickets with various commands.
     - Send the tickets panel in any channel
-    - Add User to a ticket
+    - Add Users or Roles to a ticket
-    - Remove User from a ticket
+    - Remove Users or Roles from a ticket
     - Rename Ticket Channel
     - Alert Ticket Creator
     - Close Ticket to archive them until deleting them